 A jobs-rich clean energy economy

-But the good news is that our research also show that given the right policies, clean industries could create more than three jobs for every North Sea oil job at risk, which can enable an “equivalent job guarantee” for every oil worker.
+But the good news is that our research also shows that given the right policies, clean industries could create more than three jobs for every North Sea oil job at risk, which can enable an “equivalent job guarantee” for every oil worker.

 On the other hand, putting off action to phase out oil and gas extraction and transform the offshore sector will likely result in a collapse of the industry, when the reality of the climate crisis really hits home and forces the government’s hand, putting tens of thousands of jobs and regional economies at risk.